broadinstitute/depmap_omics/README.md

 > After QC, we are also preparing the data to be released to different groups, removing the samples per access category: Blacklist\|Internal\|DepMapConsortium\|Public.

 We are then uploading the data to a server called taiga where it will be used in the depmap portal
-## Repository File Structure <a name="file-structure"></a>

-For our 2 computation pipelines for depmap omics:
-- Expression (RNA)
-- Copy number and Mutations (WGS)

-Each:
-- can be run in a jupyter notebook file,
-- gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
-- updates the sample TSVs on Terra with paths to the files,
-- computes the results for each samples by running workflows,
-- downloads the results and postprocesses them with additional local functions,
-- performs QC and uploads them to taiga (internal only).

-__data/__ Contains important information used for processing, including terra workspace configurations from past quarters

-__src__ Contains the location of function files

-__\*\_pipeline__ Contains some of the pipeline's workflows' wdl files and script files used by these workflows

-__ccle_tasks__ Contains a notebook for each of the different additional processing that the CCLE team has to perform as well as one-off tasks run by the omics team

-__legacy__ Contains the previous R markdown files that were used as templates for the previous pipeline's post-processing

-__readmes__ Contains some of the depmap readmes

-__temp__ Contains the temp file that can get removed after processing (should be empty)

-__documentation__ Contains some additional files for documenting the pipelines

 ## Auxiliary Data for the Pipeline <a name="data"></a>